MarcellaHarr/us_governors-project/README.md

 open to the public and its license is _CC0: Public Domain_.
 You can view more about the data set and Brandon's work here: _https://www.kaggle.com/brandonconrady_.

+I welcome you to visit the EDA at: [U.S.A Governors Project](https://htmlpreview.github.io/?https://github.com/MarcellaHarr/us_governors-project/blob/8d2d14ac6f04a8aadf7fa2edb65ca8dea4fc760a/US_Governors/US_Governors.html)

-To see more of my work, please visit my portfoilio at: _https://marcellaharr.github.io/marcellaharris.github.io/_.
+To see more of my work, please visit my portfolio at: [Data-Folio](https://marcellaharr.github.io/portfolio/).